 Real estate properties acquired through, or in lieu of, foreclosure are held for sale and are initially recorded at fair value on the date of acquisition.
 Any write-downs at the time of acquisition are charged to the allowance for loan losses.
 Costs relating to development and improvement of property are capitalized, whereas costs relating to holding property are expensed.
-Other real estate was \$0 and \$0 at December 31, 2020 and 2019, respectively, and is included in prepaid expenses and other assets.
+At December 31, 2021 and 2020 there was no other real estate.